saadmk11/changelog-ci/README.md

 * `commit_changelog`
   Value can be `true` or `false`. if not provided defaults to `true`.
-If it is set to `true` then Changelog CI will commit to the release pull request.
+If it is set to `true` then Changelog PR will commit to the release pull request.

 * `comment_changelog`
   Value can be `true` or `false`. if not provided defaults to `false`.
-If it is set to `true` then Changelog CI will comment on the release pull request.
+If it is set to `true` then Changelog PR will comment on the release pull request.
 This requires `GITHUB_TOKEN` to be added to the workflow.

 * `pull_request_title_regex`
-  If the pull request title matches with this `regex` Changelog CI will generate changelog for it.
+  If the pull request title matches with this `regex` Changelog PR will generate changelog for it.
 Otherwise, it will skip the changelog generation.
   If `pull_request_title_regex` is not provided defaults to `^(?i:release)`, then the title must begin with the word "release" (case-insensitive).